SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

 ## Models

-We begin by defining our custom MLServer model.
-The first model we define is the counter:
+Start by implementing the first model: a simple counter.

 ```python
 from mlserver.model import MLModel